Above: the opening ceremony of the Beaches Turks & Caicos Key West Luxury Village (photos by CJ)

 By Joshua Martinez

-PROVIDENCIALES — The Beaches Turks and Caicos resort officially unveiled its new Key West Luxury Village with a gala ceremony last week.
+PROVIDENCIALES — The Beaches Turks and Caicos all inclusive resort officially unveiled its new Key West Luxury Village with a gala ceremony last week.

 The star-studded affair included visits by Sandals Resorts International Chairman Gordon “Butch” Stewart, Sandals CEO Adam Stewart, Turks and Caicos Premier Dr Rufus Ewing and tourism ministers from across the Caribbean.